RemixTape: Enriching Narratives about Metrics with Semantic Alignment and Contextual Recommendation: User Study

 To P2, the seemingly informal process of generating \vizcards~and arranging them on the canvas is one that could accelerate individual storyboarding workflows: \textit{``}{\vizcards} \textit{are very cheap and I can spend the whole day creating} \textit{and leaving them until I find something interesting, but I cannot do that in} [existing tools]\textit{.''} However, when considering different audiences, contexts of use, and the lifespan of communicative artifacts, expectations regarding information architecture and required functionality may shift.
 In particular, to support ephemeral and synchronous conversations around metrics with colleagues, P2 remarked that the canvas / scene structure along with functionality for annotating and semantically aligning cards may not be warranted.
 In contrast, such functionality would be important to retain for longer-living communication artifacts consumed by audiences asynchronously.

 \bstart{Slicing and dicing cards (\textbf{D1}) and annotating them (\textbf{D2})} Participants' reactions to the affordances for coordinating and arranging cards were mixed.
-While some felt that the \textit{``The design mode works very fluidly''} [P5], many participants initially struggled to discover interactions invoked from a \vizcard's margins (\cref{fig:scenario}C, \cref{fig:scenario-2}), often right-clicking on the chart area to invoke a context menu, seeking options for filtering and adding annotations.
-Furthermore, when performing filter operations like card splitting, some participants failed to realize that a filter was applied to the \vizcard~(\ie they did not notice the { {{\faCalendar*}~{\faFilter}}} status icons on the card).
+While P5 felt that the \textit{``The design mode works very fluidly''}, P2, P3, and P6 needed reminders of interactions invoked from a \vizcard's margins (\cref{fig:scenario}C, \cref{fig:scenario-2}), often right-clicking on the chart area to invoke a context menu, seeking options for filtering and adding annotations.
+Furthermore, when performing filter operations like card splitting, P6 failed to realize that a filter was applied to the \vizcard~(\ie they did not notice the { {{\faCalendar*}~{\faFilter}}} status icons on the card).
 However, these concerns subsided as participants became more accustomed to the interactions during the activities.
 Citing tutorial design in video games, P5 suggested including in-situ onboarding features to aid discoverability, as these could reduce the initial learning curve; these features could manifest either as a stepped walkthrough of portions of the interface or via animated tooltips revealed when placing the cursor over specific elements.

 All of the participants appreciated the temporal comparison \remixtape~supports by allowing them to spatially juxtapose, semantically align, and especially merge metrics into a single \vizcard.
 However, it was not always clear to participants whether or how they could semantically align or merge two \vizcards.
 For instance, four participants tried to merge \vizcards~that exhibited different time granularities or time spans; they wanted to align temporal patterns at different scales or across non-overlapping time periods, such as to highlight seasonal patterns.
 Upon realizing that merging \vizcards~was not possible in these cases, participants asked \textit{``How would I allocate for this lag [between two metrics]?
 Can I offset [one metric]?''} [P4] or if the system could \textit{``union them in a way''} [P5].
 Such points of confusion with respect to semantic alignment interactions suggest that the system needs to provide more clarity, not only with respect to when \vizcards~can be merged, but also to explain cases where a merge is not feasible.